Using art to intrigue and to facilitate conversation.

-My thesis show at Pomona College offered me the opportunity to share my musings about our cultural obsession with post-apocalyptic narratives.
+As one of the graduating fine art seniors at Pomona College, I presented a series of works in a joint exhibition.
+It offered me the opportunity to share my musings about our cultural obsession with post-apocalyptic narratives.
 In addition to the salon gallery featuring mixed media works and the large scale still life, there was a chair where a visitor could sit and read through an artist-made book.

 Oil on canvas, 7'x6.'

 Vanitas—from the latin form of "vanity," which connotes "futility" rather than self-absorption according to the historical usage of the word—is a subgenre of still life paintings that often depicted symbols representing transience of life and the certainty of death.
 This painting makes a departure from the scope of a human lifespan to consider that which we might lose in the face of disruption of earth's ecological balance, re-contextualizing it within the framework of vanitas paintings.

 oil on canvas